a16n-dev/react-native-dust/packages/react-native-style-kit/README.md

 ```

-You're ready to go!
-Although if you want to access theme or runtime values in your stylesheets, you'll need to wrap your app in `<StyleKitProvider>`:
+You're almost ready to go!
+You'll also need to wrap your app in `<StyleKitProvider>` (more on this later)

 ```tsx
 import { StyleKitProvider } from 'react-native-style-kit';